virtual-labs/outreach-web-pages-iiith/nodal-centre-process/nodal-centre-process.md

 ## What are the responsibilities of the Nodal Center Coordinator?
 - The Nodal Center Coordinator (NCC) shall serve as the primary liaison between the Outreach Team of Virtual Labs, the Participating Institute, and the Nodal Centre.
-- The NCC will be responsible for organizing training sessions for students and faculty members within their respective Institute.
+- The NCC will be responsible for organizing training sessions for students and faculty members within their respective institutes.
 - The NCC may seek assistance from other faculty members and support staff to effectively coordinate training programs within their Institute.
-- On a monthly basis, the NCC must submit a progress report on the usage of Virtual Labs by the students to the Participating Institute,.
+- On a monthly basis, the NCC must submit a progress report on the usage of Virtual Labs by the students to the Participating Institute.
 The report should bear the signature of the Institute's Director/Principal.
 - The NCC will be in charge of coordinating workshops, and if necessary, they may extend an invitation to the Outreach team from the Participating Institute.
 - It is expected that the annual lab usage will exceed 8000.
 - The Nodal Center activity does not involve any financial commitment from Virtual Labs.
 - After conducting each workshop, the NC must submit a comprehensive report, including relevant photographs.
 The Participating Institute will provide a template for the report.

-## Step-by-Step Guide to Becoming a Nodal Center
+## Step-by-Step Guide to become a Nodal Center
 - Initiate contact with any of the consortium institutions that you are interested in for potential collaboration.
 - Submit an [expression of interest](http://38.100.110.143/EOI-2023.pdf) document, duly completed and signed by the head of your institute, to the chosen consortium institution.
 - Approach the Principal Investigator (PI) to discuss the possibility of conducting a workshop at your institute's premises.